influxdata/docs-v2/content/v2.0/collect-data/scrape-data/scrapable-endpoints.md

 title: Create scrapable endpoints
 seotitle: Create scrapable endpoints for InfluxDB
 description: >
-  InfluxDB scrapers can collect data from any HTTP/S-accessible endpoint, provided the returned data is in the Prometheus data format.
+  InfluxDB scrapers can collect data from any HTTP(S)-accessible endpoint that returns data in the Prometheus data format.
-  This article provides information about and links to tools that output Prometheus-formatted metrics.
+  This article provides links to information about the Prometheus data format and tools that generate Prometheus-formatted metrics.
 menu:
   v2_0:
     parent: Scrape data